 - You have defaulted on your immigration loan or performance bond

 - You failed to pay alimony or child support

 - You declared bankruptcy, which has not been discharged

-- You were convicted of a crime which was either violent or sexual in nature or caused bodily harm
+- You were convicted of a crime either violent or sexual in nature, or caused bodily harm

 - You were sponsored through spousal sponsorship in the last 5 years

 - Your application is already under processing